 Mjolnir was forged by a dwarf – or dwarve, as the fantasy version is referred to – that got himself into a bet with Loki when the god had badmouthed the dwarves abilities to forge proper weaponry.
 While the dwarve worked on the hammer another one was trying to keep the flames steady.
 As he, however, was distracted by a fly (*cough*Loki*cough*) he failed at his task and the handle of the hammer ended up being rather short.
 Due to this Loki saw himself the victor, but the Aesir still preferred the dwarves work over the work Loki had presented them.
 As the dwarve could not get Loki’s head as he had demanded (cutting off the head without doing the same with the neck proofed difficulty) he instead stitched up the lips of the lying god.
 Though none of this is portrayed in the Marvel universe, which is rather unfortunate.

 What is however portrayed in Marvel and not in the myths are the Warriors Three.
-I don’t remember something like them existing in the stories as the most frequent companion Thor had on his adventures is Loki.
+I don’t remember something like them existing in the stories as the most frequent companion Thor had on his adventures was Loki.

 It is normal to change the appearance of characters to fit a different audience, but some decision might be true to the Marvel version, but are still quite different from the Norse one.

 So even though Jamie Alexander is a beautiful woman it is indeed unfortunate that she is not depicted with Norse-Sif’s golden hair that resulted from one of Loki’s many mischiefs (and is made of real gold).
 Other changed hair colours include Thor (red) and Loki (occasionally blond) themselves.